Is TerraForm Power, Inc. a Buy?

 Click here to learn about these picks!

-Matthew DiLallo owns shares of Brookfield Asset Management and TerraForm Power.
+Matthew DiLallo owns shares of TerraForm Power.
 The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.